StalnoyKapibar/HibSerializeApplication/README.md

 2) Editing a book
 - Click ‘’Deserialize’’
-- Select a file with the .hib extension
+- Select a file with the .hibSerializerApp extension
 - Make all the necessary changes.
 - Click on “Serialize” and select the path according to which the file will be saved